Library Staff & Policies

 - May borrow up to 15 books at a time for a 2-week loan

-- Books can be renewed 3 times (maximum 8-week loan period) if there are no holds on them
+- Books can be renewed for a maximum of 8 weeks if there are no holds on them

 - You will receive a Due Date Notification email if your loan period is shortened due to a hold request